joshualevitas/NLP_project_1/README.md

 ## Plan
 0.5 - write function to clean data

-1. write function to sort tweets into what we want (taking categories as input) (+ put into categories, can be a separate function).
+1. write function to sort tweets into what we want (taking categories as input) (+ put into categories, can be a separate function that stores relevant indices).
 Later, write a function that spits out categories

 1.5. write function to get nominees